fubilab/sai-unity/unity-examples/Assets/SpectacularAI/Examples/AprilTag/README.md

     This will find the alignment between the SLAM world and the Unity world using the April Tag pose data as an anchor point.
 It saves the alignment as a transform matrix, in a file named `slam_config.json` that it saves in the recording directory you passed as an argument to the script.

 8. Place the PATH_TO_RECORDING_DIR (or whatever you used as an argument in step 7) into the "Slam Data Path" field of the inspector of the VIO prefab in the Unity scene.

+9. Remove the April Tag from your environment.

+10. Press Play in Unity and slowly repeat the same movements that you made at the beginning of your recording path.
+If everything workd, the system should relocalize within a few seconds.